ncbi/ribovore/00README.txt

 #                                 'partial-ambig': spans full model and no 5' or 3' inserts
 #                                                  but has indel(s) in first and/or final 10 model positions
 #                                                  and insertions do not outnumber deletions at neither 5' nor 3' end
+#                                                  and insertions do not outnumber deletions at neither 5' nor 3' end
 -----------------------
 Columns 1-5 and 9 are redundant with columns 1-6 in the 'short' format output file from ribotyper.pl.